made-ml-in-prod-2021/mykolesiko/README.md

-All about the life cycle of the model
+All about the life cycle of the ML model